GalaxieNolla/flow-state/README.md

 (2) Leaderboard
 Local, as intention was to compete with oneself.
 However, there is not an option to study with friends or compete with others.
+The leaderboard additionally has weighting based on 'points'.
+Later iterations should use session length, number of distractions, and/or tasks complete to determine final points rather than arbitrary points score.

 (3) Timer
 No persistence; if a user mistakenly presses the reset button, closes the app, or the app crashes, then the timer isn't saved.
 Break times are fixed and study times are preset, so there is limited flexibility in time selection.